EvoluxBR/tech-blog/README.md

 ## Writting posts

 To write a new post for the blog, simply create a new folder in the `blog` folder.
-The folder's name will be used in the URL (e.g: `/blog/folder-name`), and create a `.mdx` file inside it. with the post's content.
+The folder's name will be used in the URL (e.g: `/blog/folder-name`), and create a `index.mdx` file inside it. with the post's content.

 The posts should be written in markdown.
 If you don't know what it is, you can check the [Markdown Guide](https://commonmark.org).